alberacca/alberacca.github.io/_pages/tutorials.md

  * an easy-to-follow and computationally efficient implementation of hyperparameter selection through Bayesian Optimization [4],
  * sparse matrix multiplication to improve computation efficiency and lower memory requirements.

-We test the networks on the chaotic Lorenz system, and show that a network trained in 30 seconds can predict the system for more than 10 Lyapunov times (a Lyapunov time is the inverse of the largest Lyapunov exponent).
+We test the networks on the chaotic Lorenz system, and show that a network trained in 30 seconds can predict the system for more than 10 Lyapunov times (the Lyapunov time is the inverse of the largest Lyapunov exponent).

 ## Lyapunov spectrum and Kaplan-Yorke dimension